whitep4nth3r/contentful-graphql-vs-rest/README.md

 ### Why use an SDK?

 The raw REST API response returns references to entries and assets, but does not bundle the data of those entries and assets with the response.
-The SDK does all the hard linking and data-fetching work for you via the `include` parameter in the request.
+The SDK does all the linking and data-fetching work for you via the `include` parameter in the request.

 [Read more about the include param on the Contentful docs](https://www.contentful.com/developers/docs/references/content-delivery-api/#/reference/links)